How to establish an open-source program

 • Is your project useful to people outside of your company?
 If not, then you probably aren't getting any participation.

 These questions are just a few of the most common considerations.
-Your organization may have other business or compliance issues to keep in mind.
+Your organization might have other business or compliance issues to keep in mind.

 Designing an open-source program